-In the San Marcos system, both the Spring Lake Dam (14% decline or 86% retention) and City Park (9% decline or 91% retention) sample reaches experience declines in aquatic vegetation during average years while the I35 sample reach remains stable (Table 6).
-During average drought conditions (as characterized by this assessment) observed to date, the same trend holds with the Spring Lake Dam (73% retention) and City Park (77% retention) sample reaches but to a greater degree, while aquatic vegetation in the I35 reach on average increases.
-This is a similar phenomenon as the New Channel sample reach at Comal, in that when discharge is lower, velocities are lower and the existing aquatic vegetation expands.
-This also highlights the role river recreation plays in the San Marcos River.
+In the San Marcos system, both the Spring Lake Dam and City Park sample reaches experience declines in aquatic vegetation during average years while the I35 sample reach remains stable (Table 6).
+During average drought conditions (as characterized by this assessment) observed to date, the same trend holds with the Spring Lake Dam (73% retention) and City Park (77% retention) sample reaches but to a greater degree, while aquatic vegetation in the I35 reach remains similar.
+A closer look at 2017 (Table 6) for the San Marcos River shows spring to fall declines to aquatic vegetation only occurring in the City Park reach, with results more similar to drought conditions than average.
+Similar to 2016, the Spring Lake Dam reach was higher in retainage in the fall in 2017 than under average conditions (Table 6).
+This most likely is a direct correlation with this area again being physically fenced off from direct access to the river for the majority of 2017.